Can Boxing Cards Increase in Value? It’s Complicated.

 A Case Study of Sorts

-I am sort of working on the 1912 Cohen Weehen boxing set.
-I say ‘sort of’ because it very much is an extremely low priority right now.
-Typically, I wouldn’t be as this is something I’m happy to have but wouldn’t normally pursue.
+Recently, I completed the 1912 Cohen Weehen boxing set.
+Typically, this wouldn’t be a set I would have pursued.
 But I bought a small lot from a friend at a very low price.
-Because of that and the fact there are only 25 cards in the set (minus all of the back variations), I figured that completing it wouldn’t be terribly difficult at a low price.
+Because of that and the fact there are only 25 cards in the set (minus all of the back variations), I figured completing it wouldn’t be terribly difficult at a low price.

 Some of that is probably offset because of the fragile nature of the cards.
 They are thin and easily damaged, which has probably led to collectors sending fewer in for grading.
 But they are rare, without question.
 That is evident by their availability on eBay where, currently, fewer than 20 are available for sale.